 Zutaten für selbstgemachtes Kimchi Zutaten für Kimchi: Zwiebel, Knoblauch, Birne, Ingwer, Frühlingszwiebel, Daikon-Rettich, Karotte

-Additional Vegetables:
+Additional Veggies:

 Instructions